 At weekly Lab sessions, mentors will work one-on-one with students in areas that interest them, such as programming, 3D and digital design, video creation and gaming.
 By pairing young people who have High Functioning Autism with tutors who have technical expertise in areas of mutual interest, The Lab seeks to improve the well-being and life prospects of young people who are often highly skilled but can lead them to fall through gaps.

 We have a focus on creating a social space, where young people with ASD can share interests, aspirations and develop friendships while receiving the professional and life experience of our mentors.

 - Perception of new career possibilities in IT and programming

 Where and when?

-Sessions are run in conjunction with the school term in Mount Gambier, Salisbury and Melrose Park.
+Sessions are run in conjunction with the school term in Mount Gambier, Salisbury, Melrose Park and Port Pirie.
 Sessions are run on Saturdays.